God’s Judgment Is Always Redemptive

 “…but speaking the truth in love, we are to grow up in all aspects into Him who is the head, even Christ, from whom the whole body, being fitted and held together by what every joint supplies, according to the proper working of each part, causes the growth of the body for the building up of itself in love.”
 Ephesians 4:15-16 Berean

+Others have done no wrong, but circumstances may appear as if they have.
 God gives wisdom not to speak words that are wasted on those without conscience or ability to hear.
-We are not to “cast our pearls before swine” but, instead:
+We are not to “cast our pearls before swine” but we are to:

 “…Therefore, encourage and build one another up, just as you are already doing.”
 1 Thessalonians 5:11 Berean

-We are to encourage each other along the way, building each other up and edifying our brothers and sisters in love.
-God’s way is not our way.
-He does not look at what a person is doing or judge casually or carelessly.
-His judgment always has the purpose of change.
-It is always focused on redeeming us!
-Is that the pre-eminent motive for us Christians when we judge another individual or group?
-Is it impossible that some self-righteousness and superiority are harbored in our hearts when we do this?
+We are to encourage those who can hear along the way, building each other up by edifying our brothers and sisters in love.
+God’s way is not our way but it can be!
+He does not look at what a person is doing, judging casually or carelessly.
+His judgment always has the purpose of redemptive change.
+It’s always focused on reconciling us to Christ!
+Let’s ask ourselves: is this the pre-eminent motive for us Christians when we judge another individual or group?
+Is it possible that self-righteousness and superiority are harbored in our hearts when we do this?

 The apostle Peter says this to Christians: